 But another factor boosting PAYX is their product flexibility.
 Despite their big-name brand, they offer scaled solutions for virtually any organization.
 From tiny businesses with a lone employee to major, multinational firms, PAYX can tailor-fit an effective, efficient platform.
 That will come in handy over the next few years as new businesses focus on agility rather than brute size.

-As you might expect, Paychex features a healthy balance between growth and cash flows.
-In the most recent quarter, PAYX rang up $1.1 billion in revenue, up 14% year-over-year.
+As you might expect, Paychex features a healthy balance between growth and cash flows; PAYX is up 18% year-over-year.

 Activision Blizzard (ATVI)